Blog

 Most founders start with spreadsheets to track cash and burn.
 But spreadsheets are static, error-prone, and hard to update as your business changes.
 That's where Parallel comes in.

-• Scenario planning: Test what happens if you hire now, cut marketing spend, or delay fundraising.
+Scenario planning.
+Test what happens if you hire now, cut marketing spend, or delay fundraising—and see the effect on runway side by side.

-With Parallel, your cash runway isn’t just a back-of-the-envelope number, it’s a live, intelligent system that helps you make confident decisions about growth and fundraising.
+With Parallel, your cash runway isn't a back-of-the-envelope number—it's a live model that helps you make confident decisions about growth and fundraising.
+Here's why founders choose Parallel.

 Bottom Line

-Creating a cash runway isn’t just about calculating how many months you have left, it’s about using that information to make smart, timely decisions.
-Founders who understand their burn and runway can plan ahead, inspire investor confidence, and steer their company with clarity.
+Creating a cash runway isn't just about calculating how many months you have left—it's about using that information to make smart, timely decisions.
+Founders who understand their burn and runway can plan ahead, build investor confidence, and steer their company with clarity.

-With Parallel, you don’t just calculate your runway, you take control of it.
-Book a Demo today.
+With Parallel, you don't just calculate your runway—you take control of it.
+Book a demo or start free with a 15-day trial (no credit card required).